-Biking and swimming are recommended for cardiovascular fitness and general health, rather than walking or jogging, both of which may stress fragile muscles and joints.
+Biking and swimming, rather than walking or jogging, are recommended for cardiovascular fitness and general health in order to minimize trauma to weak muscles and joints.
 Ankle braces and other orthopedic devices can help provide support and stability.
 Some patients opt for surgery to reverse foot and joint deformities.

 Andrew Weil, M.D.